General Usage

 How do I submit jobs?

 You submit jobs by writing a Slurm script and submitting it with the sbatch command.
-Please see our Slurm documentation page.
+Please see our Slurm documentation.

 How do I submit an interactive job?